PowerOfM/repkg/readme.md

 - `load`: loads a package by symbolically-linking package files to the working directory
 - `unload`: unloads a package by unlinking package in the working directory

-To use it, first add the files that will make up the package.
+To use it, first add the files that will make up the package (can be run multiple times).
 ```
-repkg add src/config.json src/static.html src/image.png
+repkg add src/config.json src/static.html
+repkg add src/image.png
 ```

-Then commit the files to create a package (package names must be a valid folder names)
+Then commit the files to create a package (package names must be valid folder names)
 ```
 repkg commit a
 ```